Dec 17, 2023

 A bowl of this creamy rice pudding is the most comforting dessert to enjoy this winter.
-Plus, all you need are five simple pantry items to make it!
+And the best part is that you just need a handful of simple ingredients to make it!

 There’s really nothing better than eating spoonfuls of rice pudding, bundled up next to a fireplace at home.
 It’s one of those feel-good moments we crave during the holiday season — and the reason why I finally decided to recreate this classic rice pudding recipe for you all.